-2.28 Views of increased vehicle movements turning into and out of the Appeal Site would be confined to a localised geographic area on the Wolverley Road (Viewpoint 29 at Figure 34), noting visibility of vehicles approximately 100m to the west (Viewpoint 27 at Figure 32) would be very limited as vehicles would be travelling to and from the plant site, east of the junction onto Wolverley Road.
-Views of traffic turning into and out of the Site from the east would be restricted by landform characteristics, the perimeter wall along Wolverley Road, and planting within the curtilage of Broom Cottage (Viewpoint 31 at Figure 36).
+- 2.36.
+Views of increased vehicle movements turning into and out of the Appeal Site would be confined to a localised geographic area on the Wolverley Road (Viewpoint 29 at my Figure 45), noting visibility of vehicles approximately 100m to the west (Viewpoint 27 at my Figure 43) would be very limited as vehicles would be travelling to and from the plant site, east of the junction onto Wolverley Road.
+Views of traffic turning into and out of the Site from the east would be restricted by landform characteristics, the perimeter wall along Wolverley Road, and planting within the curtilage of Broom Cottage (Viewpoint 31 at my Figure 47). - 2.37.
 It is acknowledged that views of dump trucks would be noticeable from a short section of Wolverley Road to the east of the access, however road users are not classified as the highest sensitivity receptors and properties adjoining the road on this section, namely Broom Cottage and Four Winds have limited views of the road corridor due to property orientation and the presence of evergreen screen planting.
-The Head of Planning and Transport Planning concluded at paragraph 457 of the Committee Report (CD10.1) that the transport assessment identifying the highest predicted increase in traffic from the operational phase would be 1.8% on this section of road, "which falls well below the 5% threshold considered to represent a material increase in traffic".
+The Head of Planning and Transport Planning concluded at paragraph 457 of the Committee Report (CD10.1) that the transport assessment identifying the highest predicted increase in traffic from the operational phase would be 1.8% on this section of road, "which falls well below the 5% threshold considered to represent a material increase in traffic". - 2.38.
+The would be no perceptible changes to the access or vehicle movements with the revised scheme.